Positions for the 2018-2019 Year:

-We host university Capstone and service-learning students to help us deliver our Nature Connection program, school field trips, early childhood education, and teen leadership programs.
+We host university Capstone and service-learning students to help us deliver our Nature Connection program and school field trips which serve youths in grades K-6.

-As an environmnetal education intern, you'll work with experienced Audubon naturalist educators to gain hands-on training and experience teaching inquiry-based outdoor and environmental education for culturally and linguistically diverse youth.
+As an environmnetal education intern, you'll work with experienced Audubon naturalist educators to gain hands-on training and experience teaching inquiry-based outdoor and environmental education for culturally, linguistically, and economically diverse youth.
 Using Seward Park as our 277-acre classroom, you'll learn how to facilitate engaging science learning activities, nature-based games, sensory awareness building, teambuilding, and outdoor survival strategies.
 As part of your training, you will develop naturalist interpretation skills for educating the public about native plants, birds, mammals, invertebrates, geology, and conservation action.
-We have opportunities for you to work with toddlers, elementary and middle school youth, high school teens, and adults; including opportunities for community-based outreach events and participating in non-profit operations and administration.
+Included in your K-6 teaching experience are additional opportunities for you to work with toddlers, middle schoolers, high school teens, and adults; including opportunities for community-based outreach events and participating in non-profit operations and administration.

-We seek college students with thh following qualifications:
+We seek college students with the following qualifications:

 - Some prior education in environmental studies, ecology, biology, early childhood education, child development, 4H facilitation, or other related field